 But you also get advantages on the supply side.
 Especially economies of scale in the big fixed costs, such as IT services and logistics and delivery.
 And by offering these capabilities to the market as new services, you can get even further economies of scale.
 I have called this externalizing capabilities.
 That is how their logistics and delivery capabilities became a separate business (Cainiao).
 And how tech / web services became Ali Cloud.
 And how payment became Ant Group.

 As mentioned, complementary platforms can be very powerful.
 If one platform business model is a super-predator.
 This is like a pack of super-predators hunting together.
-Ant Group is already there and is going public.
+Ant Group is already there but being restructured.
 Cainiao is a work in progress.
 And Alibaba Cloud is where everyone is now focused.
-This week Alibaba announced Ali Cloud would be profitable in 2021.

 Overall, it’s a pretty amazing company.
 Lots of great lessons here.